A new class of traversable exponential wormhole metrics: Introduction

-For more than 60 years \cite{yilmaz1958new, yilmaz1973new, clapp1973preliminary, fennelly1977nonviability, misner1999yilmaz, robertson1999x, ben2007relativistic, martinis2010exponential, ben2011some, svidzinsky2017vector, robertson2016meco, boonserm2018exponential}, since 1958, this exponential metric has been studied by many researchers.
-This metric has some attractive features that it passes almost all of the standard lowest order($\frac{2m}{r}<<1$) weak field test of General Relativity.
-But strong field behaviour($\frac{2m}{r}=1$)and medium field behaviour($\frac{2m}{1}>>1$) are very different \cite{boonserm2018exponential}.
-Since the temporal component $g_{tt}\neq0$, this exponential metric has no horizons, so it cannot be treated as a blackhole.
-This exponential metric has a wormhole throat at $r=m$ \cite{boonserm2018exponential} and describes a traversable wormhole in the sense of Morris and Thorne \cite{morris1988wormholes, morris1988wormholes1, visser1989traversable, visser1989traversable1, hochberg1997geometric, visser1995lorentzian, bhawal1992lorentzian, maldacena2017diving, lobo2005phantom, willenborg2018geodesic}.
-Here in this work we have developed a series of generalised exponential wormhole metrics in isotropic coordinates.
-In which the temporal and the spatial components are exponential functions of $r$.
-We have also studied some properties such as the throat radius, energy conditions, effective refractive index, photon sphere, ISCO, Regge-Wheeler potential etc. of these newly constructed wormhole metrics.
+This is a family of phantom-scalar solution and referred to as the "exponential metric".
+When $d=4$ and $d\Sigma^2_{k=1,2}$ being a metric of sphere, the above equation reduces to the metric Eq.(\ref{(1)}).
+They further demonstrated that for the metric Eq.(\ref{(EG)}) there exist spacetime points where some Riemann tensor components in a frame which is parallely propagated along the radial null geodesics diverges, that is they possess naked p.p. curvature singularities.
+According to them these solutions fail to describe regular wormhole solutions.
+Here in this work we have developed a series of traversable exponential wormhole metrics in isotropic coordinates.
+Where the temporal and the spatial components are exponential functions of $r$.
+We have also studied some properties such as the throat radius, energy conditions, examined singularity, gravitational lensing properties such as effective refractive index, photon sphere, ISCO, Regge-Wheeler potential etc. of these newly constructed wormhole metrics.
+They donot possess any kind of singularities.
+Though we have named them as exponential wormhole metric, but they are different from the conventional exponential metric Eq.(\ref{(1)}) which falls into Ellis-Gibbons class.
+Interestingly we find that these newly constructed metrics form a differently new class of traversable wormhole metric.
+Our main motivation to formulate this new class of metrics is that we can build a theoretical model having some interesting phenomenological implications.
+One of the most attractive feature of these metrics is that they are traversable in nature, where interestingly on the otherside of the wormhole throat time is observed to be slowed down.
+It also implies that unstable photon orbits and ISCO still exist with slight shift from the position in Schwarzschild space-time and Regge-Wheeler potentials can also be studied.
 The paper is assembled as follows.
-In Sec.II, we have constructed a series of generalized wormhole metrics in isotropic coordinates and also checked their throat radius, Einstein tensors and Null Energy Condition.
-In Sec.III, we have transformed these newly constructed metrics to curvature coordinates and calculated the throat radius in terms of curvature coordinates, followed by the evaluation of the non zero curvature tensors in Sec.IV.
-In Sec.V, we have studied the lensing properties of these metrics by evaluating the effective refractive indices.
-In Sec.VI, we have calculated the radius of Photon Sphere and Innermost Stable Circular Orbit(ISCO) followed by the Regge-Wheeler potentials in Sec.VII.
-Finally we present results and discussion in the Sec.VIII.
+In Sec.II, we have constructed a series of traversable exponential wormhole metrics in isotropic coordinates and also checked their throat radius, Einstein tensors and Null Energy Condition.
+Stability conditions are studied in Sec.III.
+In Sec.IV, we have transformed these newly constructed metrics to curvature coordinates and calculated the throat radius in terms of curvature coordinates, followed by the evaluation of the non zero curvature tensors and examine singularity in Sec.V.
+In Sec.VI, we have studied the lensing properties of these metrics by evaluating the effective refractive indices.
+In Sec.VII, we have calculated the radius of Photon Sphere and Innermost Stable Circular Orbit(ISCO) followed by the Regge-Wheeler potentials in Sec.VIII.
+Finally we present results and discussion in the Sec.IX.